AaronAugustine/RepData_PeerAssessment2/repdata_report.md

 ```

-The Event Type in the data 985 unique values.
-In order to make things easier, I took the 985 types and mapped them to 47 and put them in a .csv file to use to translate the original raw data.
+The event types in the data have 985 unique values.
+In order to make things easier (spelling, similar event types, upper/lower case, etc), I took the 985 types and mapped them to 47 and put them in a .csv file to use to translate the original raw data.

 ```r
 #execute unique command to identify translations to build